opendaylight/docs/docs/user-guide/service-function-chaining.rst

 provides all supported service function selection algorithms, and provides APIs to enable one of the provided service function selection algorithms.
-Once a service function selection algorithm is enabled, the service function selection algorithm will work when creating a Rendered Service Path.
+Once a service function selection algorithm is enabled, the service function selection algorithm works when creating a Rendered Service Path.

 Select SFs with Scheduler